gvwilson/thirdbit/src/fiction/eimin/index.md

 In the west,
 on the other hand,
-the farmers of the Ninety Kingdoms bury their dead to thank the earth for its bounty.
+the farmers of the Regimental Kingdoms bury their dead to thank the earth for its bounty.
 Just as flesh becomes soil, then barley, then flesh again, so too, they believe,